 Repeat sales online are the lifeblood of many businesses, and techniques for keeping customers coming back are well established.
 Your ecommerce website is easy to navigate, attractive and simple to use.
 But is that enough to maximise your sales?
 Emma Allen finds out

-According to the experts, the process of encouraging visitors to make a repeat buy from your website begins before they have even made their first purchase.
+According to the experts, the process of encouraging visitors to make a repeat purchase from your website begins before they have even made their first one.
 Key deciders for online customers are ease of purchase and quality of service, rather than choice and price.

 Keep it fresh

 In order to respond to customer needs, you may well find yourself employing the same sales techniques on your ecommerce website as you would offline.